rangle/ngCourse2/handout/di/angular2/injection_beyond_classes.md

 # Injection Beyond Classes

-So far the only types that injection has been used for have been classes, but Angular 2 is not limited to injecting classes.
+So far the only types that injection has been used for have been classes, but Angular is not limited to injecting classes.
 The concept of `providers` was also briefly touched upon.

-So far `providers` have been used with Angular 2's `@NgModule` meta in an array.  `providers` have also all been class identifiers.
-Angular 2 lets programmers specify providers with a more verbose "recipe".
-This is done with by providing Angular 2 an Object literal (`{}`):
+So far `providers` have been used with Angular's `@NgModule` meta in an array.  `providers` have also all been class identifiers.
+Angular lets programmers specify providers with a more verbose "recipe".
+This is done with by providing Angular an Object literal (`{}`):

 ```typescript
 import { NgModule } from '@angular/core';